The Baruch College Faculty Handbook

 Services for Students with Disabilities

-This page describes the accomodations we provide students with disabilities and concludes with the text of an announcement that we ask you to read to your classes during the first week of the semester.
-Please feel free to copy and paste any of this text, including the announcement (with blanks filled in), to your syllabi.
+This page describes accommodations and academic adjustments Baruch College provides to students with disabilities.
+It concludes with the text of an announcement that we ask you to read to your classes during the first week of the semester, and a statement for your syllabi.
+Please feel free to copy and paste any of this text to your syllabi.

 From: David Christy, Provost and Senior VP for Academic Affairs